 |Nathan Dane||$1,000 – $4,999|

 Donor Recognition Societies

 Since Harvard Law School’s founding in 1817, the philanthropic spirit of alumni and friends has allowed HLS to achieve and fortify its position as the pinnacle in legal education.
 Today, that same generosity to the Law School endures and is more important than ever.

-The 1817 Society recognizes our most loyal alumni and friends of Harvard Law School who have made gifts to the Annual Fund each year for five or more consecutive years.
+The 1817 Society recognizes our most loyal alumni and friends of Harvard Law School who have made gifts to the Law School each year for five or more consecutive years.
 Our members provide the continuity that keeps Harvard Law School at the forefront of educating today’s outstanding law students – and tomorrow’s leaders.